 When asked which oil is the “must-have” oil in any essential oil kit, we repeatedly give the same response: Lavender.
 The most common oil in the essential oil industry is lavender and for many great reasons.
 In this article, we will talk about the many lavender essential oil uses and the benefits of using lavender.

-First of all, it is a very affordable oil.
-Second, the oil is extremely versatile; physically the plant is anti-spasmodic, anti-infectious, anti-inflammatory, mentally the plant is well known for establishing emotional equilibrium or peace, and assisting in sleeping.
+First of all, lavender is a very affordable oil.
+Second, the oil is extremely versatile; physically the plant is antispasmodic, anti-infectious, anti-inflammatory, and mentally the plant is well known for establishing emotional equilibrium or peace and assisting in sleeping.

 Aromatic influences: Balancing.
 Health, love, peace and consciousness.
 Soothing, calming, reassuring.

 Lavender & Other Oils